goliatone/wee-things-workshop/README.md

 To make things easier all dependencies are bundled in the [bin][bin-directory] directory.
 We will go over how to install all the different tools.

-There is also a `bash` script to bootstrap via CLI:
+There is also a `bash` script to bootstrap via CLI.
+This scripts automates a bunch of steps that you would have to do manually otherwise.
+Those steps are explained further down so you understand what the script is doing.

+Type the following in a terminal window:
 ```
 $ curl -SLs https://raw.githubusercontent.com/goliatone/wee-things-workshop/master/bin/bootstrap | bash
 ```